-- restore and contribute to the health of the community - foster academic and communal integrity - establish facts and determine responsibility, - and collect and examine information.
+- collect and examine information, - establish facts and determine responsibility, - restore and contribute to the health of the community, - and foster academic and communal integrity.

-Section 2.1: Behavioral Conduct Standards
+Behavioral Conduct Standards

 The University's Honor Code is also concerned with social accountability and assumes that all students are responsible for themselves, other students, and their guests.
-The following are examples of prohibited behaviors and activities, which is prohibited, irrespective of location (i.e. on or off University property) and whether committed against members of the University community or others.
+The following are examples of prohibited behaviors and activities which may result in student conduct action under this Code.
+Commission of or attempts to commit these acts, condoning, supporting or encouraging others in the commission of these acts, or failure to prevent one's guests from committing these acts may be treated as violations of this Code.